alcesleo/OptimizeSiteExercise/README.md

 Didn't help much, or at all.
 This might be because I'm serving the page from Swedish servers to a client in Sweden, the CDN might not be as close.

+## Optimization #6: Image

+### Theory

+The image on the front page is **way** larger than it is displayed as, in the dev tools network-tab it looks like it takes a huge amount of the total load time, reducing the filesize could mean a huge performance boost.

+### Changes

+Resized the image to be just as big as it is displayed.

+### Observations

+`15 requests  ❘  151 KB transferred  ❘  2.85 s (load: 2.97 s, DOMContentLoaded: 2.96 s)`
+`15 requests  ❘  151 KB transferred  ❘  3.09 s (load: 3.21 s, DOMContentLoaded: 3.20 s)`
+`15 requests  ❘  151 KB transferred  ❘  3.43 s (load: 3.54 s, DOMContentLoaded: 3.53 s)`

+Absolutely huge difference in size, but not much impact on the loading time.

+### Reflections

+Even though the size was significantly reduced, sadly, the load times are still very poor.